1.0 Don't Stress!

-Fossil, on the other hand, parses essential information about check-ins (parents, children, committers, comments, files changed, etc.) into a relational database that can be easily queried using concise SQL statements to find both ancestors and descendants of a check-in.
+Fossil, on the other hand, parses essential information about check-ins (parents, children, committers, comments, files changed, etc.) into a relational database that can easily be queried using concise SQL statements to find both ancestors and descendants of a check-in.
 This is the hybrid data model mentioned above: Fossil manages your check-in and other data in a NoSQL block chain structured data store, but that's backed by a set of relational lookup tables for quick indexing into that artifact store.
 (See "Thoughts On The Design Of The Fossil DVCS" for more details.)

 Leaf check-ins in Git that lack a "ref" become "detached," making them difficult to locate and subject to garbage collection.
 This detached head state problem has caused untold grief for a huge number of Git users.
 With Fossil, detached heads are simply impossible because we can always find our way back into the block chain using one or more of the relational indices it automatically manages for you.